Trump kills key Obamacare subsidies: What it means

 Trump's decision, however, may not be the last word on the funding of the cost-sharing subsidies.

 "So what happens now?
-Lawsuits, lawsuits, and more lawsuits," Nicholas Bagley, an assistant professor of law at the University of Michigan, wrote in a blog post Thursday night.
+Lawsuits, lawsuits, and more lawsuits," Ncholas Bagley, an assistant professor of law at the University of Michigan, wrote in a blog post Thursday night.

 Insurers and state officials could sue the Trump administration for ending the payments.
 Already, New York Attorney General Eric Schneiderman, who is part of a coalition defending the subsidies, swiftly announced that the group would be taking action against Trump.